 Step into the NHS (www.stepintothenhs.nhs.uk)

-Step into the NHS was set up to engage young people in the range of career options and to help them make career decisions.
+Our Step into the NHS programme was set up to engage young people in the range of career options and to help them make career decisions.
 The website includes:

 personality quiz highlighting the most suitable roles based on individual interests